 Joining a professional body isn't usually necessary to gain your first graduate job; however, it provides access to networking opportunities, training events, discussion forums and the latest industry news.
 All of these things help graduates to enter, develop and specialise in their profession.
 What's more, becoming a member of a chartered body is obligatory if you want to be assessed for registration as a Chartered Engineer (CEng) or an Incorporated Engineer (IEng).

 Professional qualifications can usually be completed while in employment.
-Professional bodies that provide recognised training include:
+Professional bodies that provide recognised training include the:

 - Institute of Food Science and Technology (IFST) - The only professional body that covers all aspects of food technology in the UK, IFST offers an accreditation scheme to become a Chartered Scientist (CSci).